Frequently Asked Questions

 Collisions is aligned to several state science standards.
 For more information about alignment to your state’s standards, email email@example.com.
 If available, we’ll share alignment customized for your state.

-I am a teacher from a school in Canada, can I still register for a free subscription?
+I’m a teacher from a school outside of the USA and Canada, can I still register for a free subscription?

 How can I get started in setting up my classes?